 Some plants like mint, oregano, lemon balm nettles, or plantain are harvested for their flavourful leaves.
 Leaves should be harvested just before flowering or at the beginning of flowering, while the flowers remain closed to ensure the peak of freshness and pungency.

-Plants in this category should be harvested by cutting the stem with a sharp scissor, just above a two leaf bract.
+Plants in this category should be harvested by cutting the stem with a sharp scissor, just above a two-leaf bract.
 The plant will send up two shoots where a single shoot was cut off.
 You can get several harvests during a growing season by harvesting this way before flowering.

 The leaves should be dried at room temperature in an airy room, protected from insects.
-Gather the harvested branches in bunches and secure with an elastic band.
-Each bunch should be no more than 1 inches across to allow for even drying.
+Gather the harvested branches in bunches and secure them with an elastic band.
+Each bunch should be no more than 1 inch across to allow for even drying.
 Hang on nails or hooks along a wall in an airy room.
 Allow to dry, turning occasionally.
 Protect from moisture or insect damage.

-Once fully dry, leaves will be crispy.
+Once fully dry, the leaves will be crispy.
 You can clear the leaves from the stems with your hands and store the dried leaves in glass jars in a cool, dry, place.
-Crushing the leaves releases the volatile oils, so don’t fully crush the leaves until you are ready to use the herbs in teas, as spices or medicine.
-Crush leaves by pinching them between your thumb and fingers as you use them, for best potency.
+Crushing the leaves releases the volatile oils, so don’t fully crush the leaves until you are ready to use the herbs in teas, spices or medicine.
+Crush leaves by pinching them between your thumb and fingers as you use them, for the best potency.

 Plants like coriander and dill are grown for their pungent seeds.
 Seeds should be harvested when fully ripe and almost completely dried.
-Place them in a paper sack, with a fully secured bottom, and allow to finish drying at room temperature, placed inside a basket to allow full air circulation around the bag.
+Place them in a paper sack, with a fully secured bottom, and allow them to finish drying at room temperature, placed them inside a basket to allow full air circulation around the bag.
 Stir the contents of the bag once a day, until the seeds are fully dry.
 Then store in a glass jar in a cool, dark place.
-Other seeds to dry this way include: rose hips, juniper berries.
+Other seeds to dry this way include rose hips, juniper berries.

 Don’t use a dehydrator to dry leafy herbs.
 The heat will damage the volatile oils and make them less effective.
-An alternative to air drying of herbs is the remove the leaves of herbal plants and spread them on a baking sheet, covered in a cloth towel.
+An alternative to air-drying of herbs is the remove the leaves of herbal plants and spread them on a baking sheet, covered in a cloth towel.
 Place the baking sheet inside an oven with just the oven light on and leave for several hours.
 The leaves will dry by the light of the oven, with no additional heat.

 Get a field guide to herbs

-You should invest in a good herbal with pictures of herbs and their uses, if you don’t already have one.
-An herbal will give you the names of the volatile oils in each herb and list other plants that contain the same volatile oil, so that you can find the plants that you can grow and use them interchangeably — for instance oregano is a very powerful immune booster and one of its volatile oils is thymus — also found in tarragon and thyme.
+You should invest in a good herbal with pictures of herbs and their uses if you don’t already have one.
+An herbal will give you the names of the volatile oils in each herb and list other plants that contain the same volatile oil so that you can find the plants that you can grow and use them interchangeably — for instance, oregano is a very powerful immune booster and one of its volatile oils is thymus — also found in tarragon and thyme.
 So this gives you a hint that tarragon and thyme will have similar beneficial effects.
 And we find that in Rural France a tea of thyme, tarragon or oregano, with sage is used to boost the immune system.

 Here are some herbals that I have used and found helpful: